Skip to content

 │ │

-│ ├── skip_mount <--- If this file exists, the `/system` folder of the module will not be mounted
+│ ├── skip_mount <--- If exists, the `/system` folder of the module will not be mounted

-│ ├── remove <--- If this file exists, the module will be deleted on the next reboot
+│ ├── remove <--- If exists, the module will be removed next reboot

 │ │